palmtreephp/csv/README.md

 A CSV reader and writer for PHP.

-The `Reader` class implements the `Iterator` interface meaning large files can be parsed without hitting any memory limits because only one line is loaded at a time.
+The `Reader` class implements the `Iterator` interface, loading one line into memory at a time.
+This means large files can be parsed without hitting any memory limits.

 ## Requirements
 * PHP >= 7.4